vitorm04/docs.pt-br/docs/framework/wcf/samples/transport-custom-transactions-over-udp-sample.md

     Press <ENTER> to complete test.
     ```

-5. A saída do serviço é da seguinte maneira.
+5. A saída do serviço é a seguinte:

     ```
     Hello, world!